 Notable Experience

-• Synopsys, a U.S. headquartered global leader in electronic design automation and semiconductor IP, in its pending $35 billion acquisition of U.S. headquartered Ansys, a simulation software developer.
+• Synopsys, a U.S. headquartered global leader in electronic design automation and semiconductor IP, in its $35 billion acquisition of U.S. headquartered Ansys, a simulation software developer.

 • F2i, Italy’s largest independent infrastructure fund manager, in its €22 billion co-investment with KKR and the Italian government, for the acquisition of telecommunications company, TIM, Telecom Italia’s fixed network.